-Why Data Breaches are Your Company’s Most Crucial Reputation Security Threat
+How Data Breaches Affect Your Company’s Reputation

 When we asked security experts about the single largest security risk that impacts reputation, nearly every one of them told us they see data breaches as the biggest threat.
 It’s not difficult to understand why: we’ve seen plenty of reputation disasters due to data breaches over the past year, most notably Target’s $148 million data breach.
 Data breaches put customers on edge: they expect that when they share personal information or credit cards with a company, there are effective protocols to protect that information.
 When that data is breached, so is customer trust and company reputation.

 “These are issues that American consumers care about,” says Kevin Ptak, Mako Networks global communications manager.
 “One recent study found that Americans are actually more concerned about card fraud than terrorism.
 And for good reason, too; nearly half of all US adults had some aspect of their personal details, like credit card numbers, email addresses or social security numbers, compromised in hacking incidents last year.”

 Though most data breach incidents in the news focus on credit card information, financial data breaches aren’t the only threat.
 “A broad-based breach of any kind, particularly any breach where the remediation strategy involves forcing large numbers of customers to reset their passwords or take some other action, is the biggest reputation threat,” says ForgeRock vice president of innovation and emerging technology Eve Maler.